-

 By Frania Shelley-Grielen.
 All rights reserved.

 Begin with your personal relationship with your pet.
-While the perception of the cat as a solitary being may persist, new research continues to show that cats are social creatures with affiliates and relationships that allow for extended family situations raising young and hunting.
+While the perception of the cat as a solitary being may persist, new research continues to show that cats are social creatures with both affiliates and relationships that allow for extended family situations raising young and hunting.
 Cats benefit from time spent with select other cats and the same holds true for time spent with people.
 Interaction with humans is a key component of your cat’s environment and may help to substitute for interactions with the outside environment and other cats.
-The closer your relationship with your cat the longer and more pronounced your contact.
-Studies show that when cats initiate the communication the duration is much longer than when initiated by a human.
-Get closer to your pet by offering petting (focusing on the head just as another cat would), grooming or playing.
+The closer your relationship with your cat, the longer and more pronounced your contact, especially when the cat decides.
+Studies show that when cats initiate the communication, the duration is much longer than when initiated by a human.
+Get closer to your pet by offering petting when requested, focusing on the head just as another cat would, grooming or playing.

 Always, always avoid any sort of punishment with cats – this includes spraying with water, scolding, lecturing or physical force of any kind.
 Punishment serves only to create fear and distrust.
 Think what you would like your cat to do instead and make sure they have the set up/places to do them.
 Keep reading for more on how to do just that.